 ORANGE COUNTY REPORTS FIRST

-In 2014, there were 280 reported human infections of West Nile Virus and 9 WNV related deaths reported in Orange County.
+In 2015, there were 97 reported human infections of WNV and 8 WNV-related deaths reported in Orange County.

 Recommended WNV precautions include:

 - Emptying all standing water on your property to reduce areas in which mosquitoes may breed, including flower pots and pet bowls